verskre/Equinox/docs/guide/macros.md

 ### Triggers

 Triggers are macros that have an on/off state.
-Therr are two types of triggers: momentary and toggle.
+There are two types of triggers: momentary and toggle.

 ### Knobs & Sliders

-Knobs and sliders are used for fine control.
+Knobs and sliders are used for fine control of parameters.

 ### Adding macro exports

 To add a parameter for a macro to export to, drag the parameter onto the macro.
+The macro will export its signal to the parameter.

+To configure a macro's exports, right-click on the macro and select 'View exports'.
+A window will open, showing all the macro's exports.
+You can enable, disable or delete them.

 ### Configuring macros